jovandeginste/workout-tracker/README.md

 After starting the server, you can access it at <http://localhost:8080> (the default port).
 A login form is shown.

-If no users are in the database (eg. when starting with an empty database), a default `admin` user is created with password `admin`.
+If no users are in the database (eg. when starting with an empty database), a default `admin@localhost` user is created with password `admin`.
 You should change this password in a production environment.

 ## Development